 - Fine lines in the outer corners of the eyes (crow’s feet)

-There are some schools of thought that believe there is a preventative effects when Botox or Dysport treatments begin in the younger years, before wrinkles become pronounced.
+There are some schools of thought that believe there is a preventative effect when Botox or Dysport treatments begin in the younger years before wrinkles become pronounced.
 Neuromodulators are also used for medicinal purposes such as treating uncontrollable eye twitching and excessive sweating.

 Juvederm and Restylane: A Soft Tissue Filler